jakka351/vac_laser_test/README.md

                 Negative Pressure Vacuum Test
                 -view chamber results -> see laser dot = pass
                 -----------------------> see laser line = fail

+22/10/2020 - rpi to have own gps unit,  can use ublox modules same as tardis, gpsd

+22/10/2020 - Javascript/NODEJS for language

+22/10/2020 - Redundancy in case of bluetooth booboo
+           - bt connection dies,rpi turns on wifi hotspot that tech can connect to and troubleshoot?
+           - read only file system to help avoid sd card /boot from usb
+           - manual switches/screen gui - voids the point of having the rpi at all

+22/10/2020 - Bluetooth Serial out
+           - if rpi is on same network as phone-app there is no need for bluetooth?
+           - PAN bluetooth profile, can this give network access to pi,send commands, is it practical
+           - where is the pi mounted, can ethernet/usb be considered
+           - does the rpi need its own internet connection - connect to app via cloud

+22/10/2020 - Web Application Details
+           - Ionic Framework - lightweight front-end (static HTML, CSS and light Javascript – with no CMS)
+           - Offline mode
+           "Using AWS AppSync in conjunction with datastore, technicians and engineers will have the ability to work offline enabling the application to work in remote areas where internet access is limited.
+The data they collect will be stored locally and then once an internet connection is established, the data will sync to the cloud.
+In addition, AWS SNS will send a push notification to the user's device to signify if the data was uploaded successfully when an internet connection is established.
+(Downsides: If it does not upload correctly once a connection is established then all the work the engineer conducted offline would go unrecorded)"

      retrofit rpi to 'digitise' device.